Lacanau Surf Guide 2025 | 3 Best Surf Spots With Easy Access

 Private transfer companies based in Bordeaux offer shuttles to Lacanau, often with surf-friendly amenities.
 Some services are on-demand, while others run scheduled pickups.

 Ideal for solo travelers or small groups looking for convenience without the price of a full taxi.
+Reserve your shuttle in advance through HolidayTaxis or Welcome Pickups & enjoy a vehicle ready & waiting on arrival.
+This guarantees a smooth, efficient ride from the airport to the beach.

 A sunset image featuring pink and blue skies, with people enjoying the beach